jsmerola/Caffeinator/README.md

+This app isn't maintained, and likely doesn't even work on recent versions of macOS.
+You should use [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704?mt=12) instead, it's really good.

 # Caffeinator #

 Caffeinator is a menu bar utility based off of Lighthead Software's [Caffeine](http://lightheadsw.com/caffeine/) and Marcel Dierkes' [KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake).
 It allows you to prevent your Mac from going to sleep and your screen from turning off.